Reflections on nearly 50 years of owning a 1969 Lotus Elan SE

 Philip Richter, creator of The Turtle Garage – one of the premier automotive blogs in the world, and a regular contributor to Sports Car Market magazine is a good friend.
 We’ve ridden motorcycles together all over the world, including trips to Turkey and New Zealand.
 A few years back Philip told me he’d be in Phoenix to attend the January automobile auctions and I insisted he stay with me.
 During the short week he was here, we got to take rides in all of my collector cars, including the Acura NSX and McLaren MP4-12C.
 On his last day, I urged him to take the Elan for a spin and he did, driving it on the short 4-6 mile route we’d taken from my home the prior day in the NSX.
 He came back effusive about the Elan’s handling.
 If you’re familiar with the British term “gobsmacked,” it’s an apt description of his reaction to the Elan, meaning he was astonished and shocked.
 He told me he’d read about the Elan’s handling for years, but had not been prepared for the accuracy, lightness and precision of its steering.

-In August of 2014, writer Ronnie Schreiber published the article: “The Most Influential Sports Car Every
+In August of 2014, writer Ronnie Schreiber published the article “The Most Influential Sports Car Ever Made: The Lotus Elan.”
+Here are some of the main points of his article:

 - The Elan was also kitted and trimmed out more fully than the MGs and Triumphs of its day, noticeably more finished and luxurious.
 He goes on to state: “It is known as one of the best handling cars ever made.
 Even today it is still the standard by which other cars’ tossability is measured.”